bkorda/node-red-contrib-zway/README.md

 - [x] Get node
 - [ ] Separate battery node
 - [ ] HomeKit output
+- [ ] Reverse for roller motors
+- [ ] Min-Max value limitation for roller motors

 # Support
 Developing and supporting this plugin needs time and efforts.
 Appreciate your support on [Patreon](https://www.patreon.com/user?u=24406897).
 Here, you can sign up to be a member and help support my project.